Skip to content

 1 / 1

 The company makes this commitment through the GPSNR Policy Framework.
 GPSNR defines natural rubber sourced from deforested areas or where HCVs have been degraded after 1 April 2019 to be non-conformant with its policy.
-The company has also published this in its own reporting.
+The company also defines deforestation as removal of HCV areas and specifies any deforestation/conversion past 1 April 2019 will not be accepted in supplier operations.

 This indicator is disabled as the company does not operate rubber plantations.